 The Garden Shop offers eco-friendly games, toys, children’s clothing, books as well as snacks and drinks.
 Visit our new sorbet and gelato case!

 Designed especially for children to unleash their energy and their imaginations, the Family Activity Area is a place to create and play in a natural setting.
 Enter through the magic cottage door to create your own “critter cottage” under the pines, build a fort with branches, climb through our giant hollow “log” and fill up a “habitat box” with your choice of natural materials.
 You never know who might move in after you have left for the day.

 The Family Activity Area was funded in part by Whole Foods Markets of Framingham and Wayland, and grants from the Cultural Councils of Acton-Boxborough, Ashland, Framingham, Hudson, Natick, Southborough, Sudbury, and Weston, local agencies which are supported by the Massachusetts Cultural Council, a state agency.

 Check out our great selection of classes for children, field trips, and more.

-The paths are wide enough for strollers and carriages, however, please note we have some hilly terrain to maneuver.
-The main Curtis Path is about one mile long.
-Bathrooms in the Education Building have changing stations and are handicapped accessible.
-More bathrooms are located in the Garden Shop.
-Parents are asked to keep children out of the garden beds.
-Stay on the paths and be safe.
-The Society's native plant collection contains many rare and endangered species which cannot be replaced.
-Also, there is the chance of poison ivy being present in a garden bed.
+The main trail, which is about one mile long, is wide enough for strollers and carriages; secondary trails however, feature some hilly terrain.
+Bathrooms in the Education Building have changing stations and are handicapped-accessible.
+More bathrooms are located in the Visitor Center.
+Parents are asked to keep children on the paths and out of the garden beds.
+The Society's native plant collection contains many rare and endangered species that cannot be replaced.